-Ohio State has won or shared seven football titles, most recently winning the 2002 BCS title game 31-24 against Miami in double overtime to complete a 14-0 season.
+Ohio State: Ohio State has won or shared eight football titles, most recently winning the College Football Playoff National Championship in its inaugural year in 2014.
 The Buckeyes won the NCAA basketball tournament in 1960.

-Michigan State won the football title by itself in 1952 and shared honors in 1965 and 1966.
+Michigan State: Michigan State won the football title by itself in 1952 and shared honors in 1965 and 1966.
 The 1966 team ended its season with a de facto championship game against Notre Dame, which ended in a 10-10 tie when the Irish chose to run out the clock after gaining possession on their 30-yard line with 1:10 remaining.
-Led by Magic Johnson, Michigan State won the 1979 NCAA basketball tournament.
-It earned its second basketball title in 2000.
+Led by Magic Johnson, Michigan State won the 1979 NCAA basketball tournament, and would earn its second basketball title in 2000.

-Three current members of the Pac-12 conference have earned dual titles, beginning with Stanford.
-The Cardinal tied Alabama 7-7 in the Rose Bowl game following the 1926 season and the teams shared the national title.
-Stanford then won the NCAA basketball title in 1942.
+Stanford: The Cardinals tied Alabama 7-7 in the Rose Bowl game following the 1926 season and the teams shared the national title, and then won the NCAA basketball title over Dartmouth in 1942.

-The University of California won or shared three consecutive football championships, from 1920 to 22, plus the 1959 basketball championship.
+California: The University of California won or shared three consecutive football championships from 1920 to 1922, and defeated West Virginia to win the 1959 NCAA basketball championship.

-Florida has three undisputed football titles, including BCS championship game victories in 2006 and 2008.
+Florida: Florida has four undisputed football titles, including BCS championship game victories in 2006 and 2008, and again in 2013 before the FBS switched over to the College Football Playoff model.
 Tim Tebow, the 2007 Heisman Trophy winner, contributed to the 2006 victory and was the offensive most valuable player of the 2008 title game.
-The Gators also earned consecutive basketball championships in 2006 and 2007.
-In 2006, Florida became the first school to win the NCAA football and basketball championships in the same season.
+The Gators also earned consecutive basketball championships in 2006 and 2007, and in 2006, became the first school to win the NCAA football and basketball championships in the same season.